TestInABox/stackInABox/README.rst

 =======================

 Stack-In-A-Box does not itself provide a socket interception framework.
-Out-of-the-box it supports two frameworks:
+Out-of-the-box it supports the following frameworks:

 - HTTPretty (https://github.com/gabrielfalcao/HTTPretty)
 - Responses (https://github.com/dropbox/responses)
 - Requests-Mock(https://git.openstack.org/cgit/stackforge/requests-mock)

-You can use either one, and you must pull them in via your own test requirements.
+You can use any of them, and you must pull them in via your own test requirements.

 Both of these are extremely easy to use as shown in the following examples:

 ---------
 HTTPretty
 ---------

+``httypretty`` works well with class-based tests.

 .. code-block:: python